Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 - Note 2: Set 'MicExternalAction' to 0 and enable PTT in Discord/Comms (map to '~')
 - Note 3: Enabling this option will also inverse the Internal Comms Channel with VoiceAttack.

-### MicExternalAction/MicExternalActionALT [Value 1 or 0] ###
-- Different External Voice Communication Software can often provide different way to enable or disable your voice channel.
-Some use a Push-To-Talk, others only provide a Toggle (some may provide both options).
-These two variables for your main external voice comms & your alternative external voice comms allows you to choose how the script will handle your external communication software and align it so works correctly with the Push-To-Talk button and also the Open Mic Toggle.
-Rings of Haze

-- Set the value to 1 if your software uses a toggle (On/Off) type setup.

-- Set the value to 0 if your software uses a hold down (Push-To-Talk) setup.

 ` `
 ## -> CARGO SCOOP TWEAKS ##